cardano-in-oceania/cardano-in-oceania.github.io/docs/pages/why.md

 title: Why?
 permalink: /why/
 ---
-# Strategic Rationale: Why Invest in Oceania?
+# Strategic Rationale: Why invest in Oceania?
 Oceania – encompassing Australia, New Zealand, and the Pacific Islands – presents a high-potential region for Cardano’s growth.
 Several factors make it uniquely attractive:

 ## Rising Crypto Adoption